 When email was introduced it was a powerful communications channel that was also considered a disruptive technology.
 How disruptive was email and the Internet?
 Consider that ClueTrain Manifesto was written long before we reached the power of social media, and it states:

 A powerful global conversation has begun.
 Through the Internet, people are discovering and inventing new ways to share relevant knowledge with blinding speed.
 As a direct result, markets are getting smarter—and getting smarter faster than most companies.

 Each day new technologies are being introduced to the market that are changing the landscape of the conversation.
 With the rapid introduction of these new technologies that are supposed to make us all more connected we are actually finding that we are still facing the same challenges that we faced when we mailed letters or even when we sent emails.
 Siloed channels.

-Lately I having been using Ping.fm “a simple service that makes updating your social networks a snap.”
+Lately, I have been using Ping.fm “a simple service that makes updating your social networks a snap.”

 When I update my “status” my latest update is sent to my Facebook, MySpace, LinkedIn, and Twitter community with one click.
 When/If someone responds I am alerted.
-This is leverage the power of syndication and aggregation to organize the web.
+This leverages the power of syndication and aggregation to organize the web.